SimRacing Hardware

 Post-Expo Look-Ahead

-Five days after SimRacing Expo Charlotte closed, the post-show news flow has slowed to a trickle and the buying calendar stays on its established footing.
-Simagic Zeus pre-orders — Zeus Formula $499, Zeus GT $349, Zeus Sport $329, plus the MagicDash 4 touchscreen at $199 — remain live with early-to-mid June deliveries still the target.
-Fanatec's Podium Pedals at $699.99 (three-pedal version plus clutchless Formula version, carbon heel rests, new 200 kg load-cell brake) stay on the calendar for a July launch — no firm day yet.
-Asetek SimSports' first sequential / H-pattern gearbox and handbrake remain in reviewers' hands and continue trickling out as early hands-on impressions.
-Thrustmaster's T818 Black Edition, the Raceline Pedals and the Xbox-compatible T598 hold their place in the upper-mid Direct Drive bracket.
+The first Monday of June and the post-Charlotte hardware calendar still hasn't budged.
+Simagic Zeus pre-orders — Zeus Formula $499, Zeus GT $349, Zeus Sport $329, plus the magnetic MagicDash 4 at $199 — remain the closest firm date on the board, with early-to-mid June deliveries still the public target.
+Fanatec's Podium Pedals at $699.99 (three-pedal version plus clutchless Formula version, carbon heel rests, 200 kg load-cell brake) stay on the calendar for a July rollout.
+Moza Racing's mid-year price refresh remains live: CS Pro $499.99, KS Pro $399.99, Porsche Mission R $599.99, R16 V2 $469, and the headline 2026 product — the telemetry-driven mBooster Active Pedal at $799 — continues to ship.
+Asetek SimSports' first sequential / H-pattern gearbox and handbrake remain in reviewers' hands.
+Thrustmaster's T818 Black Edition, the Raceline Pedals and the Xbox-compatible T598 hold the upper-mid Direct Drive bracket.
 Simucube 3 Ultimate (35 Nm spoke-type IPM, LightBridge QR) stays without a firm ship date but remains confirmed for 2026.
-The week closes quietly — next firm dates are Simagic's June deliveries and Fanatec's July rollout.
+Next firm dates: Simagic's June deliveries and Fanatec's July rollout.

 SimRacing Expo — Hands-On Debut